AceOfNitwits/PS-AnchorAPI/README.md

 # PowerShell Anchor-Api Module
 PowerShell module for managing Axcient Anchor via the v2 API

-🌟 ***Now with filesystem navigation*** (see below)

-This module is designed to manage and administer all aspects of the Anchor system that are available through the API.
+This module is designed to administer and automate all aspects of the Anchor system that are available through the API.
 Functions should be PS-friendly, returning objects and accepting pipeline input where possible, including collections of objects, which allows for creation/modification/deletion of Anchor objects in bulk.

 # Usage